-On August 1, 2017, the Bancorp and the Bank entered into an Employment Agreement with Benjamin J. Bochnowski, the President and Chief Executive Officer of the Bancorp and the Bank, which was amended pursuant to a First Amendment to Employment Agreement dated July 27, 2018 (as amended, the "Employment Agreement").
-Under the Employment Agreement, Mr. Bochnowski will serve as the President and Chief Executive Officer of the Bancorp and the Bank for a base salary of \$310,500 per year, subject to increases awarded by the Board of Directors and possible decreases before a change of control of the Bancorp or the Bank based on operating results, or if the Bancorp or the Bank makes similar decreases in the base salaries of its other executive officers.
-The term of the Employment Agreement is for one year, which will be automatically renewed for additional one-year periods unless written notice of non-renewal is delivered by either party at least 60 days prior to the end of the initial or renewal term.
+On August 1, 2017, the Bancorp and the Bank entered into an Employment Agreement with Benjamin J. Bochnowski, the President and Chief Executive Officer of the Bancorp and the Bank, which was amended pursuant to a First Amendment to Employment Agreement dated July 27, 2018, a Second Amendment to Employment Agreement dated March 15, 2021, and a Third Amendment to Employment Agreement dated May 3, 2021 (as amended, the "Amended Employment Agreement").
+Under the Amended Employment Agreement, Mr. Bochnowski will serve as the President and Chief Executive Officer of the Bancorp and the Bank for a base salary of \$310,500 per year, subject to increases awarded by the Board of Directors and possible decreases before a change of control of the Bancorp or the Bank based on operating results, or if the Bancorp or the Bank makes similar decreases in the base salaries of its other executive officers.
+The term of the Amended Employment Agreement is for one year, which will be automatically renewed for additional one-year periods unless written notice of non-renewal is delivered by either party at least 60 days prior to the end of the initial or renewal term.
+Pursuant to this provision, the Amended Employment Agreement was automatically renewed for an additional one-year period as of August 1, 2021.
 Mr. Bochnowski also is eligible to receive an annual cash performance bonus as may be set by the Board, he is eligible to participate in any equity-based incentive compensation plan or program approved by the Board from time to time, including the Bancorp's 2015 Plan, and he is entitled to customary fringe benefits and vacation leave.
-During the term of the Employment Agreement, the Bank will continue to pay the premiums on life insurance policies insuring Mr. Bochnowski providing for current benefits of approximately \$671,000.
+During the term of the Amended Employment Agreement, the Bank will continue to pay the premiums on life insurance policies insuring Mr. Bochnowski providing for current benefits of approximately \$671,000.

-The Employment Agreement may be terminated by the Bank for "cause," which is defined in the Employment Agreement as (i) the failure of Mr. Bochnowski to perform his duties under the Agreement (other than failure resulting from incapacity due to physical or mental illness), and the failure constitutes gross negligence or willful misconduct, after written demand from the Board; (ii) Mr. Bochnowski's commission of an act of malfeasance, dishonesty, fraud, or breach of trust against the Bank or any of its affiliates, employees, customers, or vendors resulting or intended to result in his substantial gain or personal enrichment; or (iii) Mr. Bochnowski's indictment, conviction, or plea of guilty or no contest to a felony or crime of moral turpitude.
-The Employment Agreement also will immediately terminate upon Mr. Bochnowski's death or if he becomes disabled (as defined in the agreement).
+The Amended Employment Agreement may be terminated by the Bank for "cause," which is defined in the Amended Employment Agreement as (i) the failure of Mr. Bochnowski to perform his duties under the agreement (other than failure resulting from incapacity due to physical or mental illness), and the failure constitutes gross negligence or willful misconduct, after written demand from the Board; (ii) Mr. Bochnowski's commission of an act of malfeasance, dishonesty, fraud, or breach of trust against the Bank or any of its affiliates, employees, customers, or vendors resulting or intended to result in his substantial gain or personal enrichment; or (iii) Mr. Bochnowski's indictment, conviction, or plea of guilty or no contest to a felony or crime of moral turpitude.
+The Amended Employment Agreement also will immediately terminate upon Mr. Bochnowski's death or if he becomes disabled (as defined in the agreement).
 In addition, the Bank may terminate the agreement without cause upon 30 days prior written notice.